-Local government as a particular example of the role of government in general in providing public goods; policy questions such as the optimal size of local jurisdictions in terms of efficiency and political responsibility, and legal and administrative comparisons with specialist statutory authorities such as county councils and central government departments and corporations; the law governing formal structure of local authorities, elections, servants, meetings, control of corruption; the range of council powers and duties in providing local public goods and the rules which govern their provision by compulsory acquisition, revenue raising by rating (including land valuation), and the management of public property, introduction to council's role in land use and environmental control through subdivision, zoning, building and public health regulation and the licensing system in this area; aspects of remedial law special to local government, actions by and against councils, with some emphasis on council liability in tort.
-Students who have completed 90,241 Local Government and Planning Law or 90,2422 Local Government Law are not permitted to take this subject for credit.
+Local government as a particular example of the role of government in general in providing public goods; policy questions such as the optimal size of local jurisdictions in terms of efficiency and political responsibility, and legal and administrative comparisons with specialist statutory authorities such as county councils and central government departments and corporations; the law governing formal structure of local authorities, elections, servants, meetings, control of corruption; the range of council powers and duties in providing local public goods and the rules which govern their provision by compulsory acquisition, revenue raising by rating (including land valuation), and the management of public property, introduction to councils' role in land use and environmental control through subdivision, zoning, building and public health regulation and the licensing system in this area; aspects of remedial law special to local government. actions by and against councils, with some emphasis on council liability in tort.

+Students who have completed 90.2422 Local Government Law are not permitted to take this subject for credit.

-90.262 Human Rights Law SS Hpw4 C3
+90.262 Human Rights Law

-Study of measures developed for the protection of human rights within Australia and comparable jurisdictions and in international law, and the growing links between Australian and international human rights law.
-Topics include: the promotion of human rights in historical perspective; the constitutional status of human rights in Australian law; the moral and legal effect of international instruments such as the Universal Declaration of Human Rights; the human rights provisions in the UN Charter; the 1966 Covenants (on Economic Social and Cultural Rights, and on Civil and Political Rights) and their implementation in Australia: the evolution of new international human rights conventions, principles and processes and their application to Australia; Australian Human Rights legislation and the work of particular Australian agencies such as the Human Rights and Equal Opportunities Commission and State anti-discrimination bodies.
-Alternative encouraging compliance with human rights law including coercive measures not involving the use of armed force (such as economic sanctions), and the methods adopted in the European Convention on Human Rights, and the 1966 Covenants on Human Rights.
+Study of measures developed for the protection of human rights within Australia and other jurisdictions and in international law, and the growing links between Australian and international human rights law.
+Topics include: the promotion of human rights in historical perspective; the constitutional status of human rights in Australian law: the moral and legal effect of international instruments such as the Universal Declaration of Human Rights; the human rights provisions in the UN Charter; the 1966 Covenants (on Economic Social and Cultural Rights, and on Civil and Political Rights) and their implementation in Australia; the evolution of new international human rights conventions, principles and processes; Australian human rights legislation and the work of particular Australian agencies such as the Human Rights and Equal Opportunities Commission and State anti-discrimination bodies.
+Alternative strategies for encouraging compliance with human rights law including coercive measures not involving the use of armed force (such as economic sanctions), and the methods adopted in . different international theories concerning human rights.

-90.270 The Law, Procedures and Practice of Parliament
+90.270 The Law, Procedures and Practice of Parliament SS Hpw4 C3

-Prerequisite: 90,215
+Prerequisite: 90.215

-An examination of the Australian parliamentary systems, State and Federal, and of the Acts, Regulations, Standing Orders, practices and conventions which govern: candidacy for parliament; parliamentary elections; the organization of parliamentary business; the legislative process; parliamentary privilege; contempt of parliament; the disciplinary powers of the parliament; the officers of the parliament.
+An examination of the Australian parliamentary systems, State and Federal, and of the Acts, Regulations, Standing Orders, practices and conventions which govern: candidacy for parliament; parliamentary elections; the organization of parliamentary business; the legislative process; parliamentary privilege; contempt of parliament; the disciplinary powers of the parliament; the officers of the parliament; the offices of the parliament.
 A brief introduction to legislative drafting.
 The relationship of the UK Parliament and Australian parliaments.
 A brief comparison of the Westminster system and other parliamentary systems.